 Are Pinyin and Zhuyin necessary for memorizing Chinese characters?

-How to apply these tips to your family
+How these tips can help your family memorize Chinese characters

 The first question that must be addressed is: How do you get kids interested in learning Chinese?